Investment Fraud and Securities Fraud Lawyer

 Investment fraud happens when brokers and brokerage firms claim that they are acting in the best interests of their investors but, in reality, they are convincing investors to purchase investments and securities with incomplete, deficient, or misleading information or investments that are unsuitable for the investor.
 Whether by negligence or investment fraud, brokerage firms and financial advisors that have failed to follow industry standards and applicable rules and laws may be responsible for their customer’s losses.

-What Are the Types of Investment Fraud?
+What Are the Types of Investment and Securities Fraud?

 Common types of investment and securities fraud include Ponzi schemes, junk bonds, structured products, and various broker misconducts like choosing unsuitable investments, providing misleading or incomplete information, excessive trading, and churning.